MAYZGitHub/mayz-protocol-contracts/docs/REINDEXING-BASICS.md

 2. Aggregate accuracy: The sum of these values across all fund holdings remains meaningful and accurate at the fund level.

-For example, to determine the total minted tokens of a fund, one must sum the 'hdSubtotal_FT_Minted' fields across all fund holdings.
+For example, to determine the total minted tokens of a fund, one must sum the 'hdSubTotal_FT_Minted' fields across all fund holdings.
 This sum remains accurate even if individual values may be negative due to withdrawals exceeding deposits in a particular UTXO.

 This approach strikes a balance between operational feasibility and maintaining essential fund-level accuracy, albeit at the cost of some UTXO-level discrepancies.